 Conclusion

-It is important to use the right tools to spot exit signals.
-You will be in a better position by using the Average True Range Trailing Stops combined with a trend filter.
+It is essential to use the right tools to spot exit signals.
+You will be better positioned using the Average True Range Trailing Stops combined with a trend filter.